board of directors

 PRESIDENT - Aurora Osborn (she/her)

-In addition to her administrative leadership, Aurora is an adjunct instructor in the Reubin O'D. Askew Department of Government, where she teaches American Politics with an emphasis on cultivating curiosity and civility in public discourse.
+Today, Aurora teaches American Politics in the Reubin O'D. Askew Department of Government at the University of West Florida, where she encourages students to engage thoughtfully with public discourse, democratic institutions, and differing perspectives.
 She holds a master’s degree in political science and a bachelor’s degree in international studies.

 VICE PRESIDENT - Michelle Riley (she/her)